brisa-build/brisa/docs/building-your-application/configuring/zig-rust-c-files.md

 > [!CAUTION]
 >
-> If you are using `node` as output, this documentation does not apply.
-You need to find the equivalent in Node.js.
+> If you are using `node` or `deno` as output, this documentation does not apply.
+You need to find the equivalent in the specific JS runtime.

 ## Compile Your Files